Police notice to Yati Narsinghanand against holding 'dharma sansad' in Ghaziabad | Education

 - India

-The Uttar Pradesh Police on Thursday issued a notice to Yati Narsinghanand, the priest of Ghaziabad's Dasna Devi temple, instructing him not to organise a ''dharma sansad'' and a preparatory meeting for which permission has not been obtained from the district administration, a senior officer said.
+The Uttar Pradesh Police has issued a notice to Yati Narsinghanand, the priest of Ghaziabad's Dasna Devi temple, instructing him not to organise a ''dharma sansad'' and a preparatory meeting for which permission has not been obtained from the district administration, a senior officer said.

 Ghaziabad Superintendent of Police (Rural) Iraj Raja said, ''Without permission, the police will not permit the three-day-long 'dharma sansad' which hundreds of seers are expected to attend.
 Also, providing security to them would be a tough task.''
 Furthermore, prohibitory orders under CrPC Section 144 have been enforced in the district in view of civic body elections, the police officer said.